From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Experimental Setup

 \paragraph{Protocol.} Every configuration receives the same fixed prompt instructing JSON-only output with no tool use.
 Images are sent as base64-encoded data URLs.
 We disable structured output enforcement and tool calling across all APIs so that models must reason freely.
 Failed JSON parses are retried up to twice.

 \paragraph{Reasoning effort control.} For OpenAI, we use the \texttt{reasoning\_effort} parameter (none/low/medium).
 For Anthropic, we test both no-thinking (omitting the thinking configuration) and adaptive thinking with low effort.
-We do not evaluate Claude at higher reasoning budgets because the text-grid ablation (Section~\ref{sec:textgrid}) establishes that Claude's failure is in visual extraction, not downstream search---additional reasoning tokens applied to a misidentified grid yield no improvement and would not constitute a controlled comparison.
+We evaluate Claude~4.6-era models only at no-thinking and low-effort because the text-grid ablation (Section~\ref{sec:textgrid}) establishes that their failure is in visual extraction, not downstream search---additional reasoning tokens applied to a misidentified grid yield no improvement.
+For Claude Opus~4.7 we additionally include a medium-effort run, since its substantially higher solve rate (29--31\% vs.\ 4\% for Opus~4.6) suggests the visual-extraction bottleneck has partially lifted and makes effort scaling on the image task a meaningful comparison.
 Gemini and Qwen models use default configurations; notably, Gemini performs hidden internal reasoning (visible via \texttt{thoughtsTokenCount} in the API response) that cannot be disabled.